Skip to main content

 The proposed competition bill would require all tools and equipment, wireless transmission of repair and diagnostic data and access to on-board diagnostic systems needed for repairs be made available to the independent repair industry.
 Much of the debate is centered around cars, mobile devices and other sophisticated technology like industrial machinery.

-The first successful implementation of a right to repair law came when Massachusetts passed a bill that targeted the automotive sector in 2012. the law required automobile manufacturers to sell the same service materials and diagnostics directly to consumers or to independent mechanics as they had previously provided exclusively to dealerships.
+The first successful implementation of a right to repair law came when Massachusetts passed a bill that targeted the automotive sector in 2012.
+The law required automobile manufacturers to sell the same service materials and diagnostics directly to consumers or to independent mechanics as they had previously provided exclusively to dealerships.

 How do I Know if I have a Right to Repair Case?